pyconjp/apac-2013.pycon.jp/sphinx/source/speakers/cfp.rst

 Important Notes
 ==================
 - Talks will be in English and Japanese only.

+  - 2 Japanese tracks and 2 English tracks

 - Talks will held in 50 minute and 30 minute blocks.
 We expect that the slots for 30 minute talks will be limited.
 - If there are more proposals than we can accomadate, the PyCon APAC Management Team